AndreasExner/iobroker-IoT-WindSensor/README.md

     - Get the dynamic configuration from iobroker (generic devices section)
     - Build specific device URL's (based on the dynamic configuration)
     - Send data to iobroker
-    - Get configurationdata (A0_Step_Voltage) for wind sensor from iobroker
+    - Get configuration data (A0_Step_Voltage) for wind sensor from iobroker
     - Run setup for inactive sensors (if activated now)
     - Get the new interval (specific device section)
   - LED Blink